-There’s no doubt that the English soccer league is one of the most, if not the most, popular sports leagues in the world.
-Manchester United, Chelsea, Arsenal, and Liverpool, are probably the first teams that come to mind when we think of English soccer.
+There’s no doubt that the English soccer league is among the most, if not the most, popular sports leagues in the world.
+Manchester United, Chelsea, Arsenal, and Liverpool are probably the first teams that come to mind when we think of English soccer.

-All of those teams compete in the Premier League, which is the top level of the English soccer league system.
+Those teams compete in the Premier League, the top level of the English soccer league system.
 With 20 teams, the Premier League is, in fact, at the top of a large pyramid of teams.

 Of course, not every team can compete in the Premier League.
 The bottom clubs at each level of the sport in England are relegated for the next season, while the best clubs are promoted.